MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 ### Obfuscated string literal

 In the following query output, the `h` string is visible in your results.
-However, in tracing or telemetry, the `h` string is stored in an obfuscated form and substituted with asterisks in the results.
+However, in tracing or telemetry, the `h` string is stored in an obfuscated form and substituted with asterisks in the log.
 For more information, see [Obfuscated string literals](#obfuscated-string-literals).

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]